 How to hire a freelance graphic designer in 7 steps

-For those wondering how to hire a freelance graphic designer, we’ve broken it down into seven steps.
-By following these steps, you minimize the risk of your freelance graphic designer submitting bad designs and tarnishing your reputation.
+If you’re wondering how to hire a freelance graphic designer, we’ve broken it down into seven simple steps.

 1. Define your design needs

-To find the right person to fit the job, you need to define what graphic design services you need.
-There are numerous types available, and a designer is often specialized in only a few.
+To find the right person to fit the job, you must define what graphic design services you need.
+There are numerous types of graphic design, and a designer is often specialized in only a few.

-Let’s have a look at some of the most common graphic design services available:
+Let’s have a look at some of the most common graphic design services:

 - Logo and branding design